-This is one of the oldest family businesses in the city - a “children’s cafe", which has been operating since 1970.
+This is one of the oldest family-oriented establishments in the city - a “children’s cafe", which has been operating since 1970.
 People of all ages come to this place for the legendary 1970s ice cream which is served in a “kremanka” ice cream dish from the Soviet era.
-It’s hard not to feel like you are being transported back to your childhood while you’re here.
+It’s hard not to feel like you are being transported to a typical Soviet childhood while you’re here.
 Other than ice cream, the menu contains a large selection of children's dishes: salads, cereals, soups, pastries and desserts made on the premises.
-“Skazka” are all about children here, - the cafe contains a children’s games room with a soft floor and toys, and even organizes regular culinary master classes.
+“Skazka” is all about children here - the cafe contains a children’s games room with a soft rubber floor and toys, and even organizes regular culinary master classes.

 Lovers of Italian pizza should not miss the Basilico restaurant, located near the “Skazka” cafe.
 The pizzas are prepared under the guidance of one of the best pizzamakers of Naples, in an authentic stone pizza oven.
-Basilico is very welcoming of visitors with children and highchairs are provided if need-be.
-Older children will also enjoy this place - Basilico organizes master classes, where they have a chance to prepare their own pizza creations with the restaurant chef’s guidance.
+Basilico is very welcoming of visitors with children and highchairs are provided on demand.
+Older children will also enjoy this place - Basilico organizes master classes, where they have a chance to prepare their own pizza creations with the chef’s guidance.

 Popular among tourists